-What you need: Whole-wheat pita pockets, sliced avocado, lettuce, low-fat cheese (kid’s choice), and fresh turkey breast
+What You'll Need: Whole-wheat pita pockets, sliced avocado, lettuce, low-fat cheese (kid’s choice), and fresh turkey breast

-How to make it: Cut the pita in half.
+What to Do: Cut the pita in half.
 Stuff the ingredients into the pita pockets.
 Use avocado as a stand-in for mayo.

 Tip: Kids can help fill the pita pockets and will enjoy this tasty combo at room temperature.